Hydrogen-Fueled Rotary Engine

 M84 ECU

 The initial plan was to manage the engine using the MoTeC M84 ECU, which is capable of running rotary engines.
-However, the Mazda 13B engine includes specific features—such as the oil metering pump (OMP)—that are not supported by the M84.
-This presented a key decision point: either develop a custom OMP control system using an Arduino, or invest in the more advanced MoTeC M130 ECU with the dedicated rotary engine package.
+However, the M84 does not support the oil metering pump (OMP) management required by the Mazda 13B engine.

 Part Replacement

-One of the major challenges in restoring a vintage engine is the scarcity of spare parts.
-A notable example was the oil metering pump (OMP), which lubricates the rotor inside the housing.
+- Oil Metering Pump (OMP): This pump lubricates the rotor inside the housing.
 We identified a malfunction in the spring that actuates the ECU-controlled valve.
-To resolve the issue, we disassembled the component for a detailed inspection, successfully diagnosing and repairing the fault—ultimately saving costs and preserving the project budget.
+To resolve the issue, we disassembled the component for a detailed inspection, successfully diagnosing and repairing the fault—saving costs and preserving the project budget.

 Learning outcomes